 Kk=Pk-HkTHkPk-HkT+Rk-1 (10)

-where k is the time step index, δxk- is the a priori estimate of the error-state, δxk+ is the a posteriori estimate of the error-state, zk is the measurement residual vector, Pk- is the covariance of the a priori estimation error, Pk+ is the covariance of the posteriori estimation error, Kk is the Kalman gain, Qk is the process noise covariance assumed to be constant for all samples, Rk is the measurement noise covariance assumed to be constant for all samples, Φk is the state transition matrix, and Hk is the measurement matrix.
+where k is the time step index, δxk- is the a priori estimate of the error-state, δxk+ is the a posteriori estimate of the error-state, zk is the measurement residual vector, Pk- is the covariance of the a priori estimation error, Pk+ is the covariance of the posteriori estimation error, Kk is the Kalman gain, Qk is the process-noise covariance assumed to be constant for all samples, Rk is the measurement noise covariance assumed to be constant for all samples, Φk is the state transition matrix, and Hk is the measurement matrix.

 The process-noise covariance is determined based on inertial sensor quality, while the measurement noise covariance, measurement and measurement matrix are determined based on the DVL’s fusion type, either loosely coupled (LC), or tightly coupled (TC).
 To explain the difference between the two, the DVL measurement model needs to be described.